sverweij/dependency-cruiser/doc/cli.md

 [`depcruise-wrap-stream-in-html`](#depcruise-wrap-stream-in-html) to
 make the graphs more interactive.

+When dependency-cruiser calculcated instability metrics (command line option [`--metrics`](#--metrics)), these will show up in the modules so it's easy to verify whether the _stable dependency principle_ holds.

 #### ddot - summarise on folder level

 > This reporter is _experimental_.
 It's likely to stay, but the way you configure